-- Knowledgeable and trained in the school's policies and procedures and relevant state and federal laws. - Available to advise any individual, including a complainant, respondent, or a third party, about school and community resources and reporting options. - Available to provide assistance to any school employee regarding how to respond appropriately to a report of title IX related prohibited conduct and related retaliation. - Participates in ensuring the effective implementation of this policy, including monitoring compliance with all procedural requirements, record keeping, and timeframes. - Responsible for overseeing training, prevention, and education efforts.
+Knowledgeable and trained in the school's policies and procedures and relevant state and federal laws.

+Available to advise any individual, including a complainant, respondent, or a third party, about school and community resources and reporting options.

+Available to aid any school employee regarding how to respond appropriately to a report of title IX related prohibited conduct and related retaliation.

+Participates in ensuring the effective implementation of this policy, including monitoring compliance with all procedural requirements, record keeping, and timeframes.

+Responsible for overseeing training, prevention, and education efforts.
 All inquiries or concerns about Title IX may be referred to the schools Title IX coordinator:

-lan Campos 1024 East March Lane Stockton, CA 9525318 Phone: 209-952-5318
+Ian Campos 1024 East March Lane Stockton, CA 9525318 Phone: 209-952-5318 Email: icampos@calcbc.com

-Email: icampos@calcbc.com